 Purpose

-I. To recognize the importance of the University to help protect the safety of its students, staff and faculty, and ensure the integrity of its academic processes.
+A .
+To recognize the importance of the University to help protect the safety of its students, staff and faculty, and ensure the integrity of its academic processes.

-II.
-To provide procedures which recognize both institutional and individual rights and responsibilities in the application of systemwide student disciplinary sanctions.
+B. To provide procedures which recognize both institutional and individual rights and responsibilities in the application of systemwide student disciplinary sanctions.